moksh7822/terraform-aws-zookeeper/README.md

 ### Getting started

-Have a look at ec2-int.sh and terraform.tfvars and modify it according to your requirement.
+* Step 1- Have a look at ec2-int.sh and terraform.tfvars and modify it according to your requirement.

 ```
 #!/bin/bash